MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclienttransportsettings3-gatewayauthcookieserveraddr.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die neue Server Adresse für die cookiebasierte Authentifizierung.
+Die neue Serveradresse für die cookiebasierte Authentifizierung.

 ## <a name="requirements"></a>Anforderungen